 - Drinking too much alcohol (more than 1 to 2 drinks per day)

 - Family history of high blood pressure (heredity)

 - Race (African Americans have high blood pressure more often and more severely than White Americans)

 Can children get high blood pressure?

-Yes, although high blood pressure is much less common in children.
+Yes, although high blood pressure is less common in children.
 Regular blood pressure checkups should begin during childhood and continue throughout life.

-Will I know if I have high blood pressure?
+How do I know if I have high blood pressure?

 See also in this A-Z guide:

 - High Blood Pressure and Kidney Disease in Children